Automated Product Tagging: Reform Your Fashion Business

 Automated image tagging is completed at a fraction of the time and labour cost of manual tagging.
 In other words, you will increase operational efficiency and your catalogue processing time by up to 90%.
 Additionally, you will improve the quality and coverage of your product tags.
 This way, your merchandising teams have more time to focus on the areas of your business where their expertise and human touch make a real difference.

-What Are The Use Cases and Measurable Benefits of Automated Product Tagging?
+Use Cases and Measurable Benefits of Fashion Tags

 1- Online Storefront